dingningy/Queer-Media-Consumption-Psychological-Wellbeing-dingningy/research-assessment.md

     1. Reads in data from at least one source in code chunk or sourced script
     2. Writes out intermediate and/or final datasets in code chunks or sourced scripts

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See both manuscript qmd and source scripts for read-ins.
+See `Data Cleaning.R` lines 229-230; `Data Transformation.R` lines 220-222 for write-outs.

 10. Use `dplyr` and `tidyr` functions to transform data